Why Cancel corinthian

 We’ve launched an online tool to help students apply, along with resources to help them take steps toward loan cancellation.

-Join us, along with elected leaders from across the country, in calling on the Department of Education to #CancelCorinthian debt once and for all.
+Join us in calling on the Department of Education to #CancelCorinthian debt once and for all.

 “It’s our responsibility to raise awareness, provide Corinthian College students the correct resources to apply for loan relief, and better yet, force the Department of Education to cancel their debt immediately."